alachins/raisd/README.md

 	c) RAiSD_CommonOutlierPointsRAiSD.myrunname
 	d) RAiSD_CommonOutlierPointsSweeD.myrunname

-The CommonOutlierReport contains all positions pairs, with the first column referring to a position in SweeD_Report while the second column refers to a position in RAiSD_Report.
+The CommonOutlierReport contains all position pairs, with the first column referring to a position in SweeD_Report while the second column refers to a position in RAiSD_Report.

 The CommonOutlierPlot illustrates the results of both tools and the common-outlier positions.